 In the middle of that process, my younger son gave me a couple of books as presents.
 He knew I was doing a lot of thinking about living more intentionally, and he had thoughtfully picked books he thought I would enjoy.

 The material teaches us to be who we are, use what we have, and pursue what makes us come alive.
-And that sometimes we need to make a life-changing decision and not look back, while at other times it’s better to move forward by growing little by little.
+And that sometimes we may need to make a life-changing decision and then not look back, while at other times it’s better to move forward by growing little by little along the way.

 All great advice for living more intentionally.